-EOS is not only regarded as one of the best blockchains for building decentralized applications, it is one of the major altcoins as well as the 23rd largest digital asset by market capitalization.
+EOS is not only regarded as one of the best blockchains for building decentralized applications, it is one of the major altcoins as well as one of the top 50 largest digital assets by market capitalization.

 This article takes an overview of EOS, its core areas of business, and - most importantly for prospective investors - the pros and cons which can help answer the question: Should You Buy EOS?